neuresthetics/neuresthetics/README.md

 - <a href="https://github.com/neuresthetics/neuresthetics/blob/main/papers/Bioelectric%20Lithium%20Compound%20Hypothesis.pdf" target="_blank">Lithium Carbonate Pharmacodynamics</a>

-  >This paper is a byproduct of researching neuresthetics.
+  >This one is a byproduct of neuresthetics.
   >Multi-decade pharmaceutical mystery solved?

 <!--- See AI redux and outlines of the original (1.0) papers in [Papers](https://github.com/neuresthetics/neuresthetics/tree/main/papers) --->